on the BeagleBone Black

 and The Raspberry Pi 2/3

-Well it has been a long wait but I think the wait will have been worth it.
-Our new Raspberry Pi 2/3 update version 1.5 will be out before the end of the year.
-Watch the forum or this page for release information.
-It has been in beta testing for several months and includes a vast number of changes.
+It is finally here.
+The hamvoip V1.5 release.
 This is truly a fork from the original Acid release but certainly not in a bad way.
 There are literally hundreds of changes to the code including bug fixes, improvements, and additions that will make it the best small board Allstar OS out there.
 The biggest improvement is the ability to do on-line updates.
 No more re-writing the SD card every time a change is made.
 Once installed future updates will be as easy as a single keystroke.
 This will include kernel and security updates.
-As soon as a few last minute code additions are made and documentation is written we will have a general release.
+Please see the readme file for the V1.5 release for important information on the update.

 We highly recommend the RPi3 for any future purchases.
 Future code will support both the RPi2 and RPi3.
 Note that the RPi2 does not have on-board wifi or bluetooth support and the RPi3 has better performance specs.
 The BeagleBone Black will be supported for security and bug fixes and may have a release for additional features but users should consider phasing out the BBB at some point in the future.